 When I started writing this blog post, I had a lot of art dread.
 At the time, a lot of my website traffic and general success is in big part thanks to Instagram, but as some of you have noticed, the algorithm changes often and my business took a hit.
 Low engagement equals a really sad Kelly.

 If I were to listen to my art dread, I wouldn’t go in the studio for a while, because of the overwhelming feeling that I’m a failure.
 But art is good for the soul and there will always be more opportunities to succeed.
 It’s important to do the work in order for those opportunities to manifest.

 Some days will be easier than others to overcome your art dread or studio fear, but it always involves putting in work.
 Either preemptively or with a huge burst of energy to power through your low mood.

 This is a list that I come back to all the time to help keep me motivated and productive.

 Create a schedule for making art and stick to it.

 This is the preemptive solution, because it helps you make art a habit.
 I don’t always want to floss my teeth at night, but it’s such a habit now that it takes more mental effort to NOT do it.
 When you create on a regular basis, art dread will have less of an effect on your motivation.

 Don’t compare yourself to other artists.

 Especially when you already feel vulnerable.
 “How is that artist so productive?
 Look at how good they are!” etc..
-I know it’s tempting to look at other artists for inspiration when you aren’t feeling it, but it you are prone to feeling a lack of confidence in your own work this is only going to make your art dread stronger.
+I know it’s tempting to look at other artists for inspiration when you aren’t feeling it, but if you are prone to feeling a lack of confidence in your own work, this is only going to make your art dread stronger.